semrush/intergalactic/website/docs/components/auto-tips/auto-tips-code.md

 title: Example
 ---

-To create one of the search patterns (Combobox, AutoComplete, AutoSuggest) you will need the following:
+To create one of the search patterns (Combobox, AutoSuggest) you will need the following:

 - [Select](/components/select/) (1 piece)
 - [Input](/components/input/) (1 piece)